 A vulnerability assessment explores what aspects of a system might be sensitive to certain threats.
 The City's Climate Change Vulnerability Assessment focused particularly on sea level rise and storm surge, precipitation, and temperature to analyze how the city would be directly affected by anticipated climate change.
-This enabled the City to identify the most at-risk populations, assets, and systems, which informed the Climate Forward planning process.
+This enabled the City to identify the most at-risk populations, assets, and systems, which informed the Climate Forward planning process. underway and leverage these to drive changes, particularly in the emissions-heavy building and transportation sectors.

-- students to learn about the issues. - Support public engagement.
-Somerville can identify, support, and disseminate grassroots efforts already underway and leverage these to drive changes, particularly in the emissions-heavy building and transportation sectors. - Expand data-driven action and establish protocols for data collection on local air quality on an ongoing and permanent basis. - Transportation and land-use planning decisions can lower traffic related air pollution and resident exposure.
+- Expand data-driven action and establish protocols for data collection on local air quality on an ongoing and permanent basis. - Transportation and land-use planning decisions can lower traffic related air pollution and resident exposure.
 Somerville should leverage the planning process to: - Put standards in place for new buildings to ensure that indoor air pollution (allergens and particulate pollution) is significantly reduced from outside - Pursue protective ordinances in areas within 500' of a high-traffic roadway - Mitigation measures for air pollution generation, such as EV stations - Emphasize road diet and walkability score; and - Emphasize transportation equity for transportation modes, but prioritize low emission mobility - Create programs to help existing property owners and tenants within 500' of high capacity roadways. - Support pedestrians, cyclists, and additional public transit.
-Between traffic gridlock and MBTA dysfunction, the timing is right to experiment with alternative methods like biking, Mystic River ferry service, dedicated bus lanes, street cars, paratransit, and micro-mobility (for example electric bikes and scooters).

-Leverage the Green Line Extension.
+Between traffic gridlock and MBTA dysfunction, the timing is right to experiment with alternative methods like biking, Mystic River ferry service, dedicated bus lanes, street cars, paratransit, and micro-mobility (for example electric bikes and scooters). - Leverage the Green Line Extension.
 This major change gives the city a window of opportunity to make other changes to reduce vehicle miles traveled and consequent emissions.
-These opportunities include restricting parking permits in transit-accessible

-- areas, increasing the cost of city parking permits, and reducing street parking in favor of space for carbon neutral (or even negative) emissions, like bike lanes or more trees. - Take full advantage of existing natural resources.
+These opportunities include restricting parking permits in transit-accessible areas, increasing the cost of city parking permits, and reducing street parking in favor of space for carbon neutral (or even negative) emissions, like bike lanes or more trees.

+- Take full advantage of existing natural resources.
 While many green spaces are used and appreciated, other resources like the Mystic River can be further developed as community spaces.
 New connectivity can help residents access and value the natural world. - Revisit historic precedents.
 Somerville used to have many more people, yet much less vehicular traffic.
 Engage with our history to better understand what low-emission living looked like in Somerville and how we can readapt it today. - Make thoughtful land use choices.
 Somerville neighborhoods are walkable, with good sidewalks and often many nearby services and destinations like stores and restaurants.
 Can neighborhoods further expand their self-sufficiency both to build social capital and minimize the need for vehicle trips?
-This initiative will be especially powerful if it includes job creation. - Consider grant programs or financing options for any retrofitting projects residents apply to their homes and/or modes of transport.
+This initiative will be especially powerful if it includes job creation. - Consider grant programs or financing options for any retrofitting projects residents apply to their homes and/or modes of transport. - Evaluate waste streams including trash, recycling, and organic waste.
+Past solutions may not be 2040 solutions.
+New technologies may make for more efficient waste disposal.